 Cait Belland, a four-year senior, agrees: “Seek out your teachers because they are there for you and want to help you reach your goals.”

 8. Ask for help if you need it.
 “The most successful students are the ones who can get help when they need it,” Kern said.
 “The best part about our faculty and staff is that they really want to help students—but they need to know when a student needs help.”

 Attending office hours or tutorials is a great place to start.
 “Your teachers, artistic and academic, are eager to talk with you about your ideas and provide help when you are uncertain or stuck,” Newport said.
 “Each academic teacher will have their own style for conducting discussion, but all of them will welcome your questions.”

 10. Learn from others.
-“Observe and listen to the other students and faculty around you,” said Courtney Kaiser-Sandler, Chair of Contemporary Music.
+“Observe and listen to the other students and faculty around you,” said Courtney Kaiser-Sandler, Associate Director of Contemporary Music and Collaborative Projects.
 “Watch them practice, and ask them how they use their practice time.”

 11. Enjoy the journey.
 “Remember to breathe,” Kaiser-Sandler said.
 “Interlochen is full of incredible young artists.
 You will meet so many amazing people, sharing stories of your life before Interlochen and your dreams for the future.”